 That is not the only challenges when you’re dating a soulmate after a divorce.
 There could be children involved.
 And mixing children into new relationships can be tricky.
 Even adult children may not like the idea of their parent seeing someone new.

 There could be dysfunctional relationships with their children.
-Be sure to set some personal boundaries so you can manage your relationships with both your children and your soulmate.
-Make sure those relationships are both in a good place before mixing the two or expect nothing but disaster.
-It will be a transition bringing a new relationship into your family dynamics, but the healthier your relationships, the smoother the transition will be.
+Be sure to set some personal boundaries so you can manage your relationships with both your children and your partner.
+Make sure those relationships are both in a good place before mixing the two.
+Or you can expect nothing but disaster.
+It will be a transition bringing a new relationship into your family dynamics.
+But the healthier your relationships, the smoother the transition will be.
 At first, keep the relationships separate, and don’t be in such a rush to force everyone together.

 We know it is hard, but try to keep the relationship from moving way too fast.
 After experiencing the pain of divorce, rushing into another serious long-term relationship can make someone panic and freak out big time.
-Some people who have been divorced vow to never marry again, but you know what they say about soulmates : Never say never!!
+Some people who have been divorced vow to never marry again.
+But you know what they say about soulmates : Never say never!!